Abdullah Numan: Biography

+He began attending Bajraki Mosque soon befriending the then Mufti of Serbia, Hamdija Jusufspahić, who appointed him as his personal secretary, thus becoming his primary mentor.

+His aunts were Ljubica "Cuca" Sokić, a prominent Serbian and Yugoslav painter of the twentieth century, and Ružica Sokić, a prominent Serbian actress.

-Once competing compulsory military service in 1975, Numan married Razija, an Australian from Melbourne whom he had met in Belgrade.
-The couple relocate to Melbourne where Numan completed four university diplomas in: Islamic studies, Philosophy, Sociology and Business Management.
+Once competing compulsory military service in 1975, he married his wife Razija, from Melbourne whom he had met in Belgrade.
+The couple relocate to Melbourne where he graduated from four faculties in: Islamic studies, Philosophy, Sociology and Economic Management.
 He completed his postgraduate studies at the University of Melbourne in 1982 with the topic "Understanding God and His Names and Properties in Islamic Theology from Hassan al-Basri to Ghazali", later completing his doctoral dissertation on "The Concept of the Individual and Community in Islam".

-Numan worked as a university lecturer in Australia before returning to Serbia.
+Abdullah worked as a university lecturer in Australia before returning to Serbia.
 In June 2016 the Supreme Assembly of the Islamic Community of Serbia convened in Novi Pazar.
 Following a schism in the community the entire Riyaset of Serbia, headed by Reis-ul-ulema (Grand Mufti) Adem Zilkić, was dismissed.
 Sead Nasufović was appointed the new Reis-ul-ulema, whilst Numan was appointed to serve a five-year term as the Mufti of Serbia replacing Muhamed Jusufspahić.